 Goodwill and indefinite-lived intangible assets are not amortized but rather are tested for impairment at least annually.
-These tests are performed more frequently if there are triggering events.
-Certain of the Company's tradenames have been assigned indefinite useful lives.
+These tests are performed more frequently whenever events or changes in circumstances indicate that the assets might be impaired.
+Certain of the Company's tradenames have been assigned indefinite useful lives